Data Centers in Michigan

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers Michigan provides significant tax incentives that directly reduce the cost of building and operating a data center.
-A sales and use tax exemption on qualified data center equipment lowers the capital investment required for new builds or technology refreshes.
+Tax Advantage For Data Centers: Michigan provides a sales and use tax exemption on qualified data center equipment, which significantly lowers the initial capital investment for new builds or expansions.
+This incentive makes the total cost of ownership more attractive compared to states without such targeted programs.

 Natural Disaster Risk

-Michigan has a very low natural disaster risk profile, with a FEMA National Risk Index score of 9.32 out of 100 as of September 2025.
-This makes it one of the safest locations in the country for critical infrastructure.
-The primary environmental risks are manageable and largely related to severe weather.
-Key hazards include tornados, winter weather, ice storms, and strong winds.
-The state has minimal exposure to seismic activity, wildfires, or coastal events.
+Michigan has a very low natural disaster risk profile, with a FEMA National Risk Index score of 9.32 as of September 2025.
+The state is not prone to catastrophic events like earthquakes or hurricanes, making it a stable and secure location for critical infrastructure.
+The primary environmental risks are manageable, seasonal weather events, including winter weather, strong winds, tornadoes, and hail.